La Alberca: Culture

-Food

-Black Ham is very popular in this village and there is a speciality ham (Jamon) store selling large legs of ham of different types.
 The village also has ancient Tapas Bars which still retain their medieval, dark interiors and where ancient Spanish bar customs are still in vogue.
 Tapas like Jamon, Chorizo and Salami can be eaten at these bars and a custom involving the drinking of red water can be indulged in.
-The restaurant at the Plaza (village square) is also well-maintained in its ancient style and has beautiful ceilings, lovely paintings on the wall, old-style mock fireplaces near the ceiling of the restaurant and serves delicious Jamon.

 Events

 On August 15, the fiesta in honour of Our Lady of the Assumption is held, full of baroque splendour and colourful costumes and traditional folklore.
 The next day represents the loa, a popular comedy mixing religious and secular elements.
 These parties are declared of National Tourist Interest.

 On September 8, the festival is held at the Peña de Francia and the pilgrimage to Old Majadas is celebrated the Saturday before Pentecost.

 In La Alberca there is a tradition of having a pig loose in the streets that is fed by the neighbours.
 The pig, named "San Anton", is blessed on June 13, and released onto the town's streets.
 On January 17, the feast day of San Antonio (Saint Anthony), the pig is raffled off at the doors of the church.
 The funds are raised for the Brothers of St Antony.
+This tradition features prominently in the episode entitled 'Pig' of TV show Omnivore.

 In November he has taken up the Calbochada, this is to roast chestnuts in the town square while displaying the folklore of the area.

 On February 2, we celebrate the feast of the candles with a procession of the Virgin of the Assumption.